Level/leveldown/README.md

 The optional `options` object may contain:

+- `asBuffer` (boolean, default: `true`): Used to determine whether to return the `value` of the entry as a string or a Buffer.
+Note that converting from a Buffer to a string incurs a cost so if you need a string (and the `value` can legitimately become a UTF8 string) then you should fetch it as one with `{ asBuffer: false }` and you'll avoid this conversion cost.
 - `fillCache` (boolean, default: `true`): LevelDB will by default fill the in-memory LRU Cache with data from a call to get.
 Disabling this is done by setting `fillCache` to `false`.

-- `asBuffer` (boolean, default: `true`): Used to determine whether to return the `value` of the entry as a string or a Buffer.
-Note that converting from a Buffer to a string incurs a cost so if you need a string (and the `value` can legitimately become a UTF8 string) then you should fetch it as one with `{ asBuffer: false }` and you'll avoid this conversion cost.

-The `callback` function will be called with a single `error` if the operation failed for any reason.
+The `callback` function will be called with a single `error` if the operation failed for any reason, including if the key was not found.
 If successful the first argument will be `null` and the second argument will be the `value` as a string or Buffer depending on the `asBuffer` option.

+<a name="leveldown_get_many"></a>

+### `db.getMany(keys[, options][, callback])`

+Get multiple values from the store by an array of `keys`.
+The optional `options` object may contain `asBuffer` and `fillCache`, as described in [`get()`](#leveldown_get).

+The `callback` function will be called with an `Error` if the operation failed for any reason.
+If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
+If a key was not found, the relevant value will be `undefined`.

+If no callback is provided, a promise is returned.

 <a name="leveldown_del"></a>